-Your furry friends are just as much part of your family- ad your move, as the human members!
-You can alleviate your pet’s stress by moving the household before the pet and setting up as much as you can there before introducing your animal to a new environment.
-As much as possible, keep your pet away from the chaos on the day(s) you pack and move your belongings.
+Your furry friends are just as much a part of your family, and your move, as the human members.
+You can alleviate your pet’s stress by moving your household ahead of transporting your pet.
+You’ll want to set up as much as you can there before introducing your animal to a new environment.
+On top of this, it’s important to keep your pet away from the chaos on the day(s) you pack and move your belongings.

 Declutter Your Home Before You Pack

 Moving is much easier–and lighter–when you’re not lugging stuff you won’t even use.
-Go through your things and determine whether to move, sell, or donate them.
-This will significantly simplify your moving process.
+Go through your things and determine whether to move, sell or donate them.
+This will simplify your moving process significantly.

-- Notify them of your moving date in advance (by at least several weeks, if possible) and offer dinner and drinks in return for their help.
+- Notify them of your moving date in advance.
+Give them several weeks of notice, if possible, and offer dinner and drinks in return for their help.

 - Provide them with drinks and snacks while they work.

 - Tell them what time they’ll be needed on the day, so they aren’t stuck waiting around.

 - Don’t leave last-minute packing or box labeling to your helpers.
 Stressful, important or personal tasks are your responsibility.

 - Assign your helpers specific and simple tasks.
 Have them move light items and avoid your fragile belongings.